fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/notes/notes.md

 - WebAssembly
   - Enables compiling C/C++/Rust into a browser-executable format.
   - Part of the toolkit for pushing more computation client-side.

+***

+### Class 5 notes

+#### GPU acceleration beyond rendering (query processing)
+- Raster Join for speeding up spatial join queries by leveraging GPU-style processing.
+  - Spatial join: match spatial objects/points by spatial relationship (intersection/containment/etc.).
+- Historical constraint that GPU compute used to need to be "embarrassingly parallel" (minimal inter-thread communication).
+- Modern GPU programming increasingly relies on primitives like atomic operations.
+- Older technique using a per-pixel linked list (order-independent transparency) as a conceptual building block for handling many fragments per pixel.
+Useful as a mental model for "GPU-side data structures," with its own performance caveats.

+#### WebGL vs WebGPU: what changes for VA systems
+- WebGL
+  - Essentially brings OpenGL-style rendering to the browser.
+  - Good for graphics, but constrained for general compute-heavy pipelines.
+- WebGPU
+  - A more modern web API inspired by explicit graphics APIs (e.g., Vulkan/Metal/DX12 style).
+  - Key conceptual shift: less "global state machine," more explicit pipelines/resources/commands.
+  - Opens the door to tighter compute + rendering integration (important for interactive VA workflows that want GPU-accelerated analytics).

 </details>